bluescarni/mppp/doc/complex.rst

 .. cpp:enum-class:: mppp::complex_prec_t : mpfr_prec_t

-   A strongly-typed counterpart to :cpp:type:`mpfr_prec_t`, used in certain constructors of :cpp:class:`~mppp::complex` in order to avoid ambiguities during overload resolution.
+   A strongly-typed counterpart to :cpp:type:`mpfr_prec_t`, used in the constructors of :cpp:class:`~mppp::complex` in order to avoid ambiguities during overload resolution.

 Concepts